 Best Programming Languages for IoT

 You really can’t go wrong taking any of the above-mentioned programming languages.
 Choosing a programming language for IoT is very similar to choosing a programming language for any desktop OS, as Raspberry PI uses a Linux version.
 Eclipse Foundation survey also states that more than 5% of developers are using 14 other programming languages to go with their IoT projects.

 Below we mentioned some of the best languages you can go with.

-Java is ever so popular in the programming community for it’s “write once and run everywhere” feature.
+Java is ever so popular in the programming community for its “write once and run everywhere” feature.
 It is the same feature that makes Java a great language for IoT projects.
 Surveys from Eclipse and embedded-computing.com states that Java is the most favorite language of IoT developers.

-Even though it is popular for being one of the old languages, developer community still loves to use C in their IoT devices.
+Even though it is popular for being one of the old languages, the developer community still loves to use C in their IoT devices.
 The cluttered syntax provides a million ways to make errors and get stuck in your way, but that doesn’t demotivate the developers as the community seems to grow bigger, slowly.
 Being a low-level programming language helps a lot and C allows you to squeeze every ounce of its performance to make super-efficient products.

-Python in IoT is a no-brainer, lately the language is popping in every engineering field we can think of.
-The performance is not an issue anymore as the computational power of the embedded devices is increasing day-by-day.
+Python in IoT is a no-brainer, lately, the language is popping in every engineering field we can think of.
+The performance is not an issue anymore as the computational power of the embedded devices is increasing day by day.
 The availability of many library functions and the ability to perform operations with just a few lines of code makes Python a very powerful language for IoT.

 PHP is once a very popular language for backend development and is still popular with the blogging community.
-The language has a great scope in IoT and can be used extensively for the projects.
+The language has a great scope in IoT and can be used extensively for projects.